What Is VMware High Availability (HA)?

 Wondering whether to purchase VMware to achieve high availability (HA)?

 All production environments require constant uptime.
-How confident are you in the redundancy of your current traditional or cloud environment?
-In short, redundancy enables you to have confidence with your choice, where efficiency and manageability take you the rest of the way.
+With this in mind, how confident are you in the redundancy of your current traditional or cloud environment?
+In short, redundancy enables you to have confidence in your choice, where efficiency and manageability take you the rest of the way.

 VMware’s vSphere High Availability (HA), vSphere vMotion, and the Distributed Resource Scheduler™ (DRS) make up the backbone of a high availability system for VMware Private Cloud.